 Where: Basilica Hudson, Hudson, NY.

 Why: Ramps are a forageable green with a pungent taste and scent that combines elements of onions and garlic.
 Eaten raw or cooked, they are a much-coveted spring delicacy during their short season.
-Join Hudson Valley, New York City Chefs and participants like Applewood, The Farm on Adderley, and Gigi Trattoria as they create original dishes featuring ramps for your tasting pleasure.
-Tickets cost $30 for adults, $10 for kids 5-11, cash bar.
+At the beautiful Basilica Hudson, join Hudson Valley, New York City Chefs and Ramp Fest participants like Applewood, The Farm on Adderley, and Gigi Trattoria as they create original dishes featuring ramps for your tasting pleasure.
+Tickets cost $30 for adults, $10 for kids under 12, cash bar.
 Get ramped.

 How to get there: Amtrak from Penn Station to Hudson in 2 hours.
 The Basilica is located across the street from the railway station.